-Skipping the “audio gems” feature this week, I thought the following portion of an old post by Jay Ferris was pertinent in light of the season we are in.
+Reposting this old post by Jay Ferris, in light of the current season we are in…

 “For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the greatness of his government and peace there will be no end.”
 Isaiah 9:6-7